UNHCR - Inclusive University Manifesto

 • Information and awareness-raising events.

-Adhering to this Manifesto contributes to the valorisation and use of knowledge for the social, cultural and economic development of the Society, contributes positively to the international positioning and perception of IULM and to the pursuit of the Sustainable Development Goals within the University's activities for the United Nations 2030 Agenda.
+Adhering to this Manifesto contributes to the valorisation and use of knowledge for the social, cultural and economic development of society, contributes positively to the international positioning and perception of IULM and to the pursuit of the Sustainable Development Goals within the University's activities for the United Nations 2030 Agenda.

 Forty-seven Italian universities have already joined the Manifesto, including Bicocca, Cattolica and the major state universities.
-Participation is free of charge.

 For more info: https://www.unhcr.org/it/